Your Baby's Immunization Schedule Guide

 Rubella

 Also known as German measles, rubella (the “R” of the MMR vaccine) is a viral illness that causes a pink rash, mild fever, and swollen lymph nodes.
 The viral infection is spread through close contact with an infected person or contact with airborne particles.
-Those infected are contagious for up to 7 days after the appearance of symptoms, and symptoms can last up to 21 days.
+Those infected are contagious for up to seven days after the appearance of symptoms, and symptoms can last up to 21 days.
 Vaccination: The rubella vaccine is included with the measles and mumps vaccines (known together as the MMR vaccine).
 A first dose is given between 12 and 15 months, and a second between 4 and 6 years.
-If you’re planning to travel overseas with your baby who is 6 months or older, she should get the first dose beforehand.
+If you’re planning to travel overseas with your baby who is 6 months or older, they should get the first dose beforehand.

 Tetanus